Isaac-Arinze/fintech-App/README.md

   ✔️ KYC (Know Your Customer): Comply with regulatory requirements by verifying user identity.
   📲 USSD Integration (🚧 Work in Progress): Enable seamless onboarding and transactions for rural communities with offline accessibility.
   ⚙️ How to Use This Application
-  1️⃣ Clone the project repository:
+  1️⃣ Clone the project repository update:

   git clone https://github.com/Isaac-Arinze/fintech-App.git